 A more appropriate title for today’s post might be ‘Style in a Wind Tunnel.’
 Natural light always provides the best option for capturing images for the blog, but sometimes mother nature laughs at that effort.

 I’ve been addressing long-range retirement plans on the blog this week.
 The look for today is from the “Use It or Lose It” rack.
 I continue to purge the things I rarely wear or use.
 Books, home decor, kitchen gadgets, and sets of china, serving platters and cookware, furniture and rugs, are among the items that have found new homes recently.
 High heels, handbags, jackets, jewelry, and other rarely if ever worn items will also be on their way to new homes soon.

 I have mentioned before that I am avoiding wearing black near my face during the day.
 Although I no longer purchase it, black is still well represented in my wardrobe.
-A dramatic scarf, silky white tank, and a bold silver necklace from French Kande work together to put the black duster cardigan in the background.
+A dramatic scarf and a silky white tank work together to put the black duster cardigan in the background.
 The full leg dressy pants are slim fitting through the waist and hip area, which balances with the long duster’s slender shape.
 The classic shape and size of the structured bag are in harmony with this look and complement the pumps’ tweed texture.
 As always, I consider a few tips when getting dressed rather than hard-and-fast rules.
 Fashion should be fun, so allow yourself to experiment.

 Scale and balance are significant factors in design, whether decorating your home, designing a building, or putting together a look for the day.
 Some of the tips that I try to keep in mind as I get dressed are below.